John "Hot Rod" Williams: Personal life and death

 Williams had five children; John Williams Jr., John Francis Williams, Johnna Williams, John Paul Williams, and Sydney Gibbs.
-His nephew, Toe Nash, played professional baseball.
+His nephew, Toe Nash, played professional baseball in the Tampa Bay Rays minor-league organization.

 Williams was diagnosed with colon cancer in April 2014, and died on December 11, 2015, at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana, at age 53.